cap-js/print/README.md

 ### Local

-As the `hybrid` profile of the plugin uses SAP HANA Cloud to execute integration tests in CI, a profile `local` is added that uses can be used to execute the application locally with a binding to the cloud print service.
+As the `hybrid` profile of the plugin uses SAP HANA Cloud to execute integration tests in CI, a profile `local` is added that can be used to execute the application locally with a binding to the cloud print service.

 ```bash
 # Once as setup